 Figure 3. digital circut for RDS receivers

-The traffic related features like TA and TP have been added in the year 1990 [11].
+The traffic related features like TA and TP have been added – to what? in 1990 [11].
 Traffic Message Channel (TMC) was later implemented into the standard in 2007.
-This channel made transmitting traffic-related information possible by broadcasting them digitally.
+This channel made it possible to transmit traffic-related information by broadcasting them digitally.
 By incorporating TMC, the navigation systems were able to operate in real time [12].
-Albeit, the terrestrial transmission method has remained the same since 1983.
+Albeit, the terrestrial transmission method has remained the same since 1983. – and, why is this relevant? explain!

 FINDINGS

-The RDS standard did not include encryption for data transmission.
+The RDS standard did not include encryption for data transmission. – when?
 Online tutorials and books describe how the standard works and what equipment is utilized to build a RDS broadcast system on your own.
-Figure 4 shows the transmission standard [7].
-The implementation of a check + offset serves a bit recovery purpose only.
-Bit recovery and bit check systems are embedded into every HF transmission.
+Figure 4 shows the transmission standard [7]. – I do not understand what happens from here on out The implementation of a check + offset – what's that? serves a bit recovery purpose only. – meaning what?
+Bit recovery and bit check systems are embedded into every HF transmission. – ah, this needs to come before

+Lead into this Figure, describe and explain; again, readability is an issue

 Figure 4.
 RDS transmission standard

-Considering the fakt that RDS is basend on terrestrial broadcast and every HF antenna can reveive this signal, the transmission can be intercepted by any host.
+Considering the fakt that RDS is basend on terrestrial broadcast and every HF antenna can reveive this signal, the transmission can be intercepted by any host. – and? is this an opporunity, a danger, if so why?
+Explain this.
 This standard is still used by the police, the fire department and the ambulance.
 Based on the encryption, this standard is not reliable, but it is by law.
-According to § 89 of the TKG, the malevolent manipulation or interception of their communication is illegal [8].
+According to § 89 of the TKG, the malevolent manipulation or interception of their communication is illegal [8]. – so?
+You toss in facts; rather, name and explain and create an argument – this is what the course taught you.
+Remember the four steps and create your text according to them.

-APPLICATIONS
+APPLICATIONS – of?

-Information processing is key for any automated system.
-These systems need input in order to operate properly.
-For example, self-driving cars are very dependent on information about the road, traffic lights and pedestrian frequency.
+Information processing is key for any automated system. – this is so general that it carries no information; be precise and stick within the space you deal with here.
+These systems need input in order to operate properly. – again, too generl; this is true for a toddler, too For example, self-driving cars are very dependent on information about the road, traffic lights and pedestrian frequency.
 These conditions are measured by sensors and distributed to various receivers via RDS.
 For future applications, this standard can be expanded by additional information blocks.
-Moritz Dechant, senior developer Bosch, claimed in an interview that any external input for self driving cars would lighten the required computing power [13].
+Moritz Dechant, senior developer Bosch, claimed in an interview that any external input for self driving cars would lighten the required computing power [13]. – so, how does that connect to the need for information processing you talked about before in this paragraph?

 TP and TMC inpact on traffic